alexiskaldany/CAP22FA/README.md

 ### Original Paper

 ![sample_diagram](https://github.com/alexiskaldany/CAP22FA/blob/main/assets/background01.png)
-Published on 24 Mar 2016, `A Diagram Is Worth A Dozen Images` set out to "study the problem of diagram interpretation and reasoning, the challenging task of identifying the structure of a diagram and the semantics of its constituents and their relationships" <sup>20</sup>
+Published on 24 Mar 2016, `A Diagram Is Worth A Dozen Images` set out to "study the problem of diagram interpretation and reasoning, the challenging task of identifying the structure of a diagram and the semantics of its constituents and their relationships". <sup>20</sup>

+Their solution was to create Diagram Parse Graphs (DPG), which they used to model the structure of diagrams.
+DPGs are a directed graph with nodes representing diagram elements and edges representing relationships between diagram elements.
+Derived from the diagrams, these DPGs were combined with the natural language question to generate the final answer.  <sup>20</sup>

+This paper generated a unique architecture that was purpose built to DQA.
+Compared to more general architectures, this architecture was able to achieve a 7% improvement in accuracy.
+It should be noted that the baseline is 25% accuracy, and the best model (DPGs) recieved  <sup>20</sup>

 ### Diagram Question Answering

 Solving Diagram Question Answering (DQA) is a multimodal task that requires the model to understand the diagram and the question simultaneously.
 The general approach is:

 * Extract features from the diagram and question
 * Combine the features to generate a final representation
 * Use the final representation to predict the answer

 DQA system can be seen as an algorithm that takes as input an image and a natural language question about the image and generates a natural language answer as the output.

 A good DQA system must be capable of solving a broad spectrum of typical NLP and CV tasks, as well as reasoning about image content.
 It is clearly a multi-discipline AI research problem, involving CV, NLP and Knowledge Representation & Reasoning (KR). <sup>19</sup>

-### What We Want to Try
+### What We DID

 ![sample_diagram](https://github.com/alexiskaldany/CAP22FA/blob/main/assets/background04.png)

-* We want to improve on the original paper by trying out more generalizable models and different approaches to the problem.
+* We initially wanted to improve on the original paper by trying out more generalizable models and different approaches to the problem.
+We were unfamiliar with building graph neurnal networks or "DPGs" so we wanted to attempt to solve this problem with tools more familiar to us.

 * We used a transformer-based model to extract and combine features from the diagram and question.
 The same model also predict the answer.

 # <a name="instructions"></a>